Viktor286/rolling-docs/RollingDocs/Roles/Project_Manager/Description.md

 ## 2. Scope

-This Role is responsible for **planning, prioritizing, assigning, and tracking work** within the RollingDocs framework.
+This Role is responsible for **planning, prioritizing, assigning, and tracking work** within the SGR framework.
 The PM translates high-level project goals (from `../../2_Project_Description.md`) into actionable Task Specifications, manages the task lifecycle through the `../../Tasks/` subdirectories, monitors progress, facilitates communication between roles, and ensures alignment with project objectives and timelines.

 ## 3. Core Responsibilities